For more Academic and Admissions Policies: Academic Policies Manual

 If you are transferring to Cape Cod Community College, you must submit official transcripts from all colleges and universities ever attended.
 Upon acceptance to the College, the Registrar's Office will conduct a transfer credit evaluation of previous college-level course work and notify students, in writing, of accepted transfer credit.
 Transfer of credits from another college to Cape Cod Community College is determined on an individual basis.

-Visit Transfer Credits for a list of guidelines.
+Visit Transfer to 4Cs for a list of guidelines.